QCanvasPath Class

 Detailed Description

 A painter path is an object composed of a number of graphical building blocks, such as rectangles, ellipses, lines, and curves.
-QCanvasPath API matches to QCanvasPainter path painting, making it easy to adjust code between paintind directly or painting into a path.
-The main reason use QCanvasPath is to avoid recreating the (static) paths and be able to cache the paths GPU buffers.
+QCanvasPath API matches to QCanvasPainter path painting, making it easy to adjust code between painting directly or painting into a path.
+The main reason use QCanvasPath is to avoid recreating paths that are static and used in every frame of the rendering, and to possibly enable the caching of the path-related rendering data (such, as the vertex and index data generated from it), instead of regenerating it every time the path is filled or stroked.

 Compared to QPainterPath, QCanvasPath is more optimized for rendering with fewer features for comparing or adjusting the paths.
 In particular: